RichardDeodutt/End-to-End/README.md

     - The **test failed** because the website title is **"URL Shortener"** and it only passes if it's **"url shortener"** according to the testfile [kura_test_repo/cypress/integration/test.spec.js](https://github.com/RichardDeodutt/End-to-End/blob/main/kura_test_repo/cypress/integration/test.spec.js) after our last edit to the that file.

 - #### Are there files of the test saved somewhere?
-    - Yes, the files are stored in...
+    - Yes, there is a screenshot stored in the `./cypress/screenshots/test.spec.js/` folder and a video stored in the `./cypress/videos/` folder for the failed run.
+When it ran successfully there was only a video in the `./cypress/videos/` folder.

 - #### How did you correct the test?
     - This the can be corrected by changing `.should("equal", "url shortener")` to `.should("equal", "URL Shortener")` like it was previously in the test file [kura_test_repo/cypress/integration/test.spec.js](https://github.com/RichardDeodutt/End-to-End/blob/main/kura_test_repo/cypress/integration/test.spec.js) which will match the actual title of the website.